Frequently Asked Questions

 Distances Serviced: 50km, 75km, 100km, 163km

-Includes: Water, Xact electrolytes, Xact fruit bars, PB & J sandwiches, cookies, bananas, watermelon, chips, and Dino-sours
+Includes: Water, F2C Nutrition Glyco-Durance Hydration (Electrolytes + Carbs), Xact fruit bars, PB & J sandwiches, cookies, bananas, watermelon, chips, and Dino-sours

 Location: Last Chance Saloon (“Bacon Station”)